 Tai Chi for Arthritis and Fall Prevention Parts 1 & 2 Review Class

 This class builds on the skills and moves learned in the Tai Chi for Arthritis and Fall Prevention Part 1 and Part 2 classes.
-Participants will build confidence and independence with form while beginning to apply the Tai Chi Principles to the form.
+Participants will build confidence and independence with the form while working on applying the Tai Chi Principles to the form.
 All students must be comfortable with both Parts 1 and 2 of the Tai Chi for Arthritis and Fall Prevention form to be eligible for this class.

 Location: Alexian Rehabilitation Hospital, 935 Beisner Rd., Elk Grove Village, IL